|Course Type||Course Name||Number of Credits||Focus|

 This course is a 6 month clerkship in which medical sciences students will be placed in a broad variety of clinical learning environments.
 Course content will include an Orientation, the Nightmares course (simulation-based critical events training), standardized patient clinical experiences, ambulatory clinical placements, and interactive academic seminars.
 Students will be exposed to a broad variety of clinical disciplines.

 Required Courses for the Professional Master of Medical Sciences

 MSCI-802 (6.0) Integrated Graduate Clerkship II

-This course is a 6-month clerkship designed for students who have complete the Integrated Graduate Clerkship I. Students will be placed in clinical learning environments with more complex patient presentations such as acute care areas, and with selected experiences on areas of their interests.
-Students will be expected to lead discussions and present case studies in the bi-weekly academic seminar sessions.
+This course is a 6 month clerkship designed for students who have completed Integrated Graduate Clerkship I. Students will be placed in clinical learning environments with more complex patient presentations, and with selected placements focused in their clinical discipline areas of interest.
+Students will be peer assessors, and will be expected to lead discussions and case presentations during the interactive academic seminars.